jbarratt/serialized.net/_posts/2008-06-29-everybodys-blogging-it-so-why-cant-i-frequently-used-mac-apps.markdown

 title: "Everybody's blogging it so why can't I: Frequently used Mac Apps"
 wordpress_url: http://wp.serialized.net/?p=125
 ---
-<p>With no information other than the programs, here are the ones I find myself actually using.</p>
+With no information other than the programs, here are the ones I find myself actually using.

-<p>No particular order -- semi alphabetical.
-Enjoy!</p>
+No particular order -- semi alphabetical.
+Enjoy!

 <ul>
 <li><a href="http://www.blacktree.com/">Quicksilver</a></li>